Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Sweeteners (such as sugar, molasses, or xylitol)

 Both onion and garlic can cause severe damage to the red blood cells in your cat.
-Garlic can be up to five times more toxic than onions and the dried form (typically used in BBQ sauce) is more concentrated than the fresh one.
-As little as 5 grams of onion per kilogram of body weight of your cat is enough to cause toxicity; this equals only a tablespoon of onion for a three-kilogram cat.
+Garlic can be up to five times more toxic than onions, and the dried form (typically used in BBQ sauce) is more concentrated than the fresh one.
+As little as 5 grams of onion per kilogram of body weight of your cat is enough to cause toxicity; this equals only a tablespoon of onion for a 3-kilogram cat.
 This type of poisoning has been mostly linked to human baby foods fed to cats.
 To our knowledge, there are no reports of onion or garlic poisoning in cats due to barbeque sauce ingestion, but why take the risk?

 The combination of vinegar and tomato paste makes barbecue sauce very acidic.
 This may not sit well in your cat’s stomach, which can cause digestive discomfort that is worsened by the spices found in this sauce.

 It is important that you do not let your cats eat food that contains barbecue sauce or seasoning.
-Despite it being highly tempting to share your sausages, barbecue burgers, and other scraps with your feline friend, it can harm them.
+Despite it being highly tempting to share your sausages, burgers, and other scraps with your feline friend, it can harm them.

-If the ingested amount was significant and you notice it quickly (within 1-2 hours), take your cat to the vet for potential stomach purging.
+If the ingested amount is significant and you notice it quickly (within 1-2 hours), take your cat to the vet for potential stomach purging.
 Having the sauce’s ingredient list in hand will be very helpful.
 If a longer time has passed, you still need to contact your vet since tests and other treatments will be carried out to minimize the harm these ingredients could cause to your cat.

 1. Carcinogenic Compounds

-2. Bones Can Cause Your Cat To Choke
+2. Bones Can Cause Your Cat to Choke

-Cats should NEVER be given a cooked bone of any kind.
+Cats should never be given a cooked bone of any kind.
 Cooked chicken bones can be deadly to cats if they accidentally eat them.
 Cooked bones can splinter and perforate or get stuck in your cat’s intestines and stomach, along with being a choking hazard.

 3. Undercooked Food Could Be Dangerous to Cats

 Cats are prone to food poisoning from uncooked meat.
 This is because raw meat may be contaminated with bacteria that are harmful to cats (and humans too!), such as E.coli, Salmonella, and Listeria.
-This can lead to your cat developing digestive issues associated with food poisoning such as profuse diarrhea and vomiting.
+This can lead to your cat developing digestive issues associated with food poisoning, such as profuse diarrhea and vomiting.
 Owners of cats on raw food diets source their ingredients well and may even use high-pressure pasteurization to prevent these problems.

 Final Thoughts